iamjochem/colorbrew_js/README.md

 + a 'universal module loading wrapper' allowing for AMD, CommonJS and Node.js module loading in addition to the classic global object definition
 + some unit tests for the `random` method and the module loading wrapper

-The color set definitions are identical to the original work, (./COLORBREWER_LICENSE)[a copy of the original license is included]
+The color set definitions are identical to the original work, [a copy of the original license is included](./COLORBREWER_LICENSE)

 ## Usage